47degrees/hood/README.md

  ## Upload benchmarks

- **Hood** allow you to upload automatically the benchmark you want to maintain updated in your code thought commits during the CI.
+ **Hood** allow you to upload automatically the benchmarks you want to maintain updated in your code thought commits during the CI.

  The task `uploadBenchmark` has the following parameters:
-  - **benchmarkFile**: The benchmark file you want to upload.
-By default: `benchmarks/master_benchmark.csv.`
+  - **benchmarkFiles**: The list of benchmark files you want to upload.
+By default is an `empty list`.
-  - **benchmarkDestinationFromProjectRoot**: The path for the file where you want to keep it, from project root directory.
-By default: `benchmarks/master_benchmark.csv.`
+  - **uploadDirectory**: The path for the folder where you want to keep them, from project root directory.
+By default: `benchmarks`.
   - **commitMessage**: The message for the task commit uploading the benchmark.
 By default: `Upload benchmark`.
   - **token**: the `Github` access token.